dainst/idai-field/README.md

 ```
 ulimit -n 10000
-npm run app (this starts the app but we only use it because the watch task is triggered with it)
+npm start (this starts the app but we only use it because the watch task is triggered with it)
 ```

 #### 2:

 ```
 npm test
 ```

 ### E2E - Testing

 Again, you need two terminals.
+Note that a proper build is necessary for this to work.
+Do a 'npm run build-and-test' prior to e2e testing.

 #### 1:

 ```
-gulp clean
-gulp webserver-watch
+npm run e2e-server
 ```

 #### 2: